Collegiate Initiatives

 Program Coordinator

-The Sophomore Summer Leadership Program hosted by the Office of Inclusive Excellence & Community Engagement.
+The Sophomore Summer Leadership Program hosted by the Office of Professional Development & Community Impact.

 • This program is a 6-week on campus Co-op opportunity for students to enhance their leadership skills.
 Sophomore Leaders will be hired for up to 20 hours a week to be a TA for a Summer Bridge class.
 TA’s will participate in a weekly professional development course that will build up to a final presentation.
 TA’s will also work hands-on with incoming Summer Bridge students with tutoring and event planning.

-• ALL Scholars selected will be a part of the IECE EE Program during the academic year.
+• ALL Scholars selected will be a part of the PDCI EE Program during the academic year.
 Additional training, TA and event support will be offered on the non-Co-op semester.

 • Benefits include weekly professional development, teacher's assitant experience in math or science Summer Bridge program, and up to 12 hours of student-worker payment for 6 weeks (paid bi-weekly)